Oranjestad: Culture

 There is some Dutch Colonial architecture.
 Due to increased government interest in maintaining the island's cultural heritage, a number of old buildings and houses in the center of town have been transformed into colorfully restored landmarks, such as the lime-colored City Hall on Wilhelminastraat.

 Sports

 Oranjestad is home to the football teams SV Dakota, SV Racing Club Aruba, and SV River Plate Aruba, all of which play in the top Aruban Division di Honor.

 Economy

 Air Aruba once had its headquarters in Oranjestad.
 Air Aruba suspended its operations on 23 October 2000.

 Tiara Air has had its head office in Oranjestad since 2006, except between 2014 and 2016 when the company suspended services due to the Venezuelan Airline Crisis.

 Tourism

 Several modern recreations have emerged, including the outdoor shopping mall at Royal Plaza, and a few scattered buildings along Main Street and on the Main Square.

-Fort Zoutman is one of the town's attractions, others being the tax-free harbour and the Willem III Tower, located near the fort.
+The late 18th century Fort Zoutman is one of the town's main attractions and the oldest structure on Aruba.
+It is regarded by UNESCO as a 'Place of Memory of the Slave Trade Route in the Latin Caribbean'.
+Others attractions on the island include the tax-free harbour and the Willem III Tower, located near the fort.

 There are about eight museums on the island.